 Erigeron karvinskianus is such a pretty flower.
 It adds a delicate softness to walls, steps and other areas of hard landscaping, giving them a touch of beauty, and a delicacy that might have previously been thought impossible.
-It’s also a super choice for hanging baskets, containers and window boxes, flowering non-stop from early summer to the first frosts.
+It’s also a super choice for hanging baskets, containers and window boxes, being drought tolerant and flowering non-stop from early summer to the first frosts.

 I love growing hardy Gerbera – Gerbera garvinea, in containers.
 My plants have survived without any special care through the coldest of our winters, growing larger in size each year, and producing such an abundance of flowers that I also use them for cut flowers.
 With regular feeding and deadheading, my Gerbera garvinea have flowered non-stop from early spring, until they have really been hammered by the frosts in winter.
 Gerbera garvinea ‘Sweet Surprise’ is part of a new series of hardy Gerbera that have been specially bred to provide hardy plants that produce a continuous display of flowers over three seasons.
 This particular cultivar has large, candy pink flowers, but you’ll find different coloured flowering Gerbera from the same series.

-Other worthy candidates to grow in containers to provide pollen and nectar for pollinating insects include: Lavandula angustifolia, Origanum, Cosmos, Limnanthes douglasii, Calendula officinalis, Osteospurmum, Aubrieta, Clarkia, Sarcococca, Sedum, and Scabious.
+Other worthy candidates to grow in containers to provide pollen and nectar for pollinating insects include: Lavandula angustifolia, Origanum, Marjoram (Origanum onites), Cosmos, Limnanthes douglasii, Calendula officinalis, Osteospurmum, Aubrieta, Clarkia, Sarcococca, Hylotelephium spectabile, and Scabious.
 Single-flowered varieties provide accessible pollen and nectar – avoid double-flowered varieties.
 Try wherever you can to provide a continuous supply of nectar throughout the year.
 Look out for the ‘Perfect for Pollinators’ logo on plants at your local garden centre or nursery.

 None of the plants I have mentioned here require a peat-based compost, so use a peat free alternative growing media.
 I’ve had excellent results using Dalefoot Composts, a range of peat-free composts made from 100% natural ingredients including bracken and sheep’s wool.
 Dalefoot’s wool-based potting compost is ideal for containers, the sheep’s wool that’s incorporated into this compost has naturally absorbent properties, which provide extra water retention, the result being that your containers require less watering.